-Upon discovering the event, C.H.
-Briggs moved to investigate and respond to the incident, assess the security of its systems, and notify potentially affected individuals.
-C.H.
-Briggs also implemented additional safeguards.
-C.H.
-Briggs is providing individuals whose personal information was potentially affected by this incident with access to credit monitoring through Kroll for one (1) year at no cost to the individuals.
+Upon discovering the incident, Ensinger moved quickly to investigate and respond, assess the security of Ensinger systems, and notify potentially affected individuals.
+Ensinger is also working to implement additional safeguards and training to its employees.
+Ensinger reported the incident to law enforcement and will cooperate with any investigation.
+Ensinger is providing access to credit monitoring and identity theft protection services for 24 months, through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, C.H.
-Briggs is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-C.H.
-Briggs is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
-CH Briggs is also reporting this to regulators as required.
+Additionally, Ensinger is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+Ensinger is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.